EDUC Courses

 CR/NC

-Prerequisite: Admission into MS in Educational Leadership and Administration Program and consent of instructor.
+Prerequisite: Admission into the MS in Educational Leadership and Administration Program and consent of instructor.

 Comprehensive assessment for a non-thesis master's student showing integration of knowledge, critical and independent thinking, and mastery of the subject matter: educational leadership and administration.
 Enrollment in this course occurs in the final term to fulfill the culminating experience.
 Credit/No Credit grading only.